googlefonts/colr-gradients-spec/colr-gradients-spec.md

 | VarFixed | centerX | x coordinate for the center of rotation. |
 | VarFixed | centerY | y coordinate for the center of rotation. |

+NOTE: Pure skews can also be represented using the PaintTransformed table.
+For skews about the origin, this could be done by setting matrix values as follows for _x_ skew angle &phi; and _y_ skew angle &psi;:

+* _xx_ = _yy_ = 1
+* _yx_ = tan(&psi;)
+* _xy_ = -tan(&phi;)
+* _dx_ = _dy_ = 0

-NOTE: Skews can also be represented using the PaintTransformed table.
-The important difference is in being able to specify skew as an angle, rather than as changes to basis vectors.
+The important difference of the PaintSkew table is in being able to specify skew as an angle, rather than as changes to basis vectors.
+In variable fonts, if a skew angle needs to vary, it is easier to get smooth variation if an angle is specified directly than when using trigonometric functions to derive matrix elements.

-When the skewed composition from the referenced paint table (and its sub-graph) is composed into the destination, the source design grid origin is aligned to the destination design grid origin.
-The skew can result in the pre-transform position (0, 0) being moved elsewhere.
-The *post-transform* origin, (0,0), is aligned to the destination origin.
+A skew can result in the pre-transform position (0, 0) being moved elsewhere.
+See 5.7.11.2.5.7 regarding alignment of the transformed content with the destination.

 **5.7.11.2.5.11 Format 11: PaintComposite**